Golden in and out….

 How hot is the aji amarillo?

-At 30,000 to 50,000 Scoville heat units, the aji amarillo matches up with cayenne pepper and tabasco chilies.
+At 30,000 to 50,000 Scoville heat units, it matches up with cayenne pepper and tabasco chilies.
 It sits right in the middle of the medium heat section of the Scoville scale.
 Comparing it to our jalapeño reference point, the aji amarillo is four to twenty times hotter.
 It’s not so mild as to merely be a simmer and not so hot as to turn off all but the serious spicy food fans.
 It’s a heat that pushes the envelope, but doesn’t burn it up.

 What do aji amarillo taste like and look like?